-1st Decision: Lawyer or No Lawyer?
+1st Decision: Divorce Lawyer or No Lawyer?

 Hopefully, you will go see a lawyer and get advice, but you do have the option of representing yourself.
 While there are free or low-cost forms available to do your own divorce, you should carefully consider your decision.
 There are some circumstances where it is difficult to afford to hire an attorney, but I do recommend that you find a way to hire one unless yours is a very short marriage and you have no children and no significant property.
+We are happy to meet with you to discuss your options and possible concerns.

 2nd Decision: You have a range of processes for handling divorces.
 How do you want to approach this?